Happy 457th Birthday Will!

-At the time Will Shakespeare lodged with the Mountjoys in Silver Street there was a virulent outbreak of the Plague.
-The theatres closed, and just like we are having to do today, Shakespeare had to stay indoors in quarantine to prevent getting the disease.
-During which time he wrote some of his best works (So, maybe we should think about writing another King Lear or something while we need to stay home!).
+While Will Shakespeare lodged with the Mountjoys in Silver Street, there was a virulent outbreak of the Plague.
+The theatres closed, and just like we must do today with the Covid pandemic, Shakespeare had to stay indoors in quarantine to prevent getting the disease.

-Marie Mountjoy, his landlady, died of the Plague during this period and Shakespeare left Silver Street shortly after this tragedy.
+Mary Mountjoy, his landlady, died of the Plague during this period and Shakespeare left Silver Street a short while after her death.